intel/pepc/docs/guide-main.md

 **Toggle C-states**

-Disable all C-states but POLL on all CPUs.
+Disable all C-states except POLL on all CPUs.

 ```bash
 $ pepc cstates config --disable all --enable POLL